A look at the status of Olympic qualifying events

 BEACH VOLLEYBALL

 Most Olympic spots are earned over a two-year points race on the international tour.
-At least three of the final 10 events have been canceled or postponed, and the final event is scheduled for Rome on June 9-14.
+All events have been postponed through the first weekend in May, including most recently March tournaments in Mexico and Australia.
+Four of the final nine points-rich four- or five-star events have been canceled or postponed, and the final event is scheduled for Rome on June 9-14.
+The FIVB says it “is in contact with the IOC about potentially revising the beach volleyball qualification system.”

 BOXING